stevencurtis/SwiftCoding/UINavigationController/README.md

 Of course call the file SecondViewController
 ![Namefile](Images/Namefile.png)

-which will then be filled with the following contents
+which will then be filled with the following contents:
 ```swift
 import UIKit
 class SecondViewController: UIViewController {